tbrowder/Geo-Location/README.md

 For now one must enter latitude and longitude using signed decimal numbers.
 One easy way to find those for a location is to use Google Maps (on a PC) and drop a location pin with its point at the place of interest.
 Then select the pin, right-click, and see the lat/lon on the first line of data.
 (I have had some success also with doing that on an iPad, but it's a bit trickier for my tastes, hence my use of a PC for real mapping uses.)

-Note the object has only two required parameters ($lat, $lon), but there are nine other attribute available.
+Note the object has only two required parameters ($lat, $lon), but there are nine other attributes available.
 See them listed below.

 ### Class construction